|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FOSSIL CARBON EMISSIONS IN CANADA:

-It is widely recognized that the largest sources of fossil carbon dioxide emissions to the atmosphere in Canada are vehicles, coal fueled electricity generators and natural gas fueled tar sands extraction plants.
-However, there are also substantial fossil carbon dioxide emissions to the atmosphere from processing of metal ores, from space and water heating systems, from concrete production and from long term degradation of asphalt, plastic resins and synthetic rubber.
+It is widely recognized that the largest sources of fossil carbon dioxide emissions to the atmosphere in Canada are: refineries, vehicles, heating systems, fossil fueled electricity generators and tar sands extraction plants.
+However, there are also substantial fossil carbon dioxide emissions to the atmosphere from processing of metal ores, from concrete production, steel production and from long term degradation of asphalt, plastic resins and synthetic rubber.

 FOSSIL CARBON TAX:

 A fossil carbon tax should be applied at the point where the carbon is removed from the ground.
-Otherwise there are many ways to avoid the tax.
+Otherwise there are many ways for different parties to avoid the tax.
 For example, there are processes that use CO2 emissions from coal fueled electricity generators to produce liquid hydrocarbons.
 These processes reduce dependence on foreign oil but do not prevent carbon emissions to the atmosphere because somewhere downstream from the process the liquid hydrocarbons that are produced eventually convert to CO2 that is released to the atmosphere.

 COST OF ENERGY FROM NON-FOSSIL FUEL ELECTRICITY GENERATION:

 In principle a coal fuelled electricity generator could be directly replaced by a nuclear electricity generator with the same peak power output capacity.
-However, in terms of both thermal efficiency and equipment working life it is better to base load nuclear generators and to use energy storage for load following.
+However, in terms of cost, thermal efficiency, resiliance and equipment working life it is usually better to base load nuclear generators and to use efficient energy storage for load following.

-In areas with consistently high wind speed, wind turbines in combination with energy storage can economically compete with nuclear generators.
-Wind generators provide unconstrained power at a direct cost of about $.14 / kWe-h.
+In theory wind turbines in combination with energy storage can compete with nuclear generators.
+Wind generators provide unconstrained power at a direct cost of about $.12 / kWe-h.
 However, the wind generator power output as a function of time does not match the loads' power requirement as a function of time.
 It is necessary to introduce a combination of energy storage, generation constraint and load control in order to match the electricity production rate to the electricity consumption rate.
-The cost of these additional measures increases the average cost of non-fossil fuel electricity to about $0.29 / kWe-h.
-The cost of transmission/distribution is additional.
+The cost of these additional measures increases the average cost of wind generated electricity several fold.
+The cost of the required transmission/distribution is additional.

 PROPOSED FOSSIL CARBON TAX:

-The analysis set out herein shows that a fossil carbon tax of about $200 per emitted CO2 tonne ($55.55 / carbon tonne) is required to cause the cost of coal fueled electricity generation to exceed the cost of non-fossil fuel electricity generation.
+The analysis set out herein shows that a fossil carbon tax of about $200 per emitted CO2 tonne ($55.55 / carbon tonne) is required to cause rapid closure of fossil fueled electricity generation.
 A lesser fossil carbon tax simply will not achieve the required result in the time fram necessary to prevent serious atmospheric thermal runaway.

 IMPACT OF A FOSSIL CARBON TAX ON COMBUSTION OF COAL:

-In Canada, as elsewhere in the world, a lot of electricity is produced by combustion of coal.
+In the USA, as elsewhere in the world, a lot of electricity is still produced by combustion of coal.
 Coal is extremely cheap.
 Coal is dug out of the ground from an open pit mine using a large backhoe, dumped onto an earth mover, dumped into a railway car, dumped onto a storage pile and then carried by conveyor into a boiler.
 The labor content is very small.
 The cost is primarily amortization of the mechanical equipment.
-The IESO website indicates that, with government guaranteed debt financing, the average cost of electricity generated from combustion of coal is about:
+The average cost of electricity generated by combustion of coal is about:

 $.048 / kWe-h.